koknat/callGraph/README.md

-## callGraph is a multi-language tool which parses source code for function definitions and calls.
+## A multi-language tool which parses source code for function definitions and calls
-It generates a .png call graph and displays it on screen.<br>
+callGraph generates a .png call graph and displays it<br>
-The parser was designed for Perl/Python/TCL, and has been extended for other languages.
+The parser was designed for Python/Perl/TCL, and has been extended for other languages
 !["Sample output of Python"](test/regression/example.py.golden.png)

     Usage: